The Shigaraki Ceramic Cultural Park 滋賀県立陶芸の森

 - Checking out the noborigama, an ingenious climbing kiln

-It is accessible by train to Shigaraki Station then by bus.
+You can get to the park by train to Shigaraki Station and then by bus.

-From Kyoto, take the JR Biwako line to Kusatsu (note that the JR Tokaido main line is also known as the Biwako line in this area).
-From Kusatsu, take the Kusatsu line to Kibukawa.
-From Kibukawa, take the Shigaraki-Kogen-Tetsudo railway to Shigaraki station.
-From Shigaraki station you can walk or take a 5 minute bus on the Koka City Community Bus Service.
+From Kyoto, take the JR Biwako Line to Kusatsu (note that the JR Tokaido main line is also known as the Biwako Line in this area), and then the Kusatsu Line to Kibukawa.
+From Kibukawa, take the Shigaraki Kohgen Railway to Shigaraki Station.
+You can walk to the park or take a five-minute bus ride on the Koka City Community Bus Service.

-It's beleived that Shigaraki got its start in pottery and ceramics in 742, making tiles for a nearby palace.
-Over time, the color and quality of Shigaraki clay became appreciated for tea utensils.
-Now, the Shigaraki area is known as one of the six great pottery regions of Japan.
+The history of Shirgaki is said to have began in the 13th century, during the Kamakura period.
+Over time, the color and quality of Shigaraki clay became popular for tea utensils.
+Now this area is known as one of the six great pottery regions of Japan.